ShaeDelany/docchat/README.md

 There is a file in this repository named **requirements.txt**.
 This has all the required installments that are needed in order for this program to run.
 Run this in your terminal:
 ```$ pip3 install -r requirements.txt```

 Once everything is installed you can run the program to chat with DocChat!
-Heres an example of how you can use it.
+Heres an example of how my program answers the question well.

 ```
 $ python3 docchat.py docs/declaration